 AND LIFE INSURANCE BENEFITS

 The University requires contributions by retirees and their dependents toward the cost of the benefit plans.
 The University reserves the right to change these benefit plans and its contribution for these programs at any time.
 The University’s contribution and the retiree’s contribution, if any, will be determined based on the selected plans, coverage level, service date, age, and retirement date.
-Contact the HR/Payroll Service Center for information on premium rates.
+Contact the Shared Services Center for information on premium rates.

 C. PHASED RETIREMENT